algorismes/CursTest/index.md

 title: Home
 layout: home
 ---
-# Title
+<h1>Title </h1>

-## Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+<h2>Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.</h2>

 {: .warning }
 > A paragraph